top of page

 Trust you are not remembering for a reason.
 Trust you are also remembering for a reason.

 I remember years ago, working with a client with severe dissociation.
-When we returned to the memory of childhood abuse in an EMDR session, instead of recalling the details, they saw their soul taken up by angels to protect them from what was happening in the body.
+When we returned to the memory of childhood abuse in an EMDR session, instead of recalling the details, they saw their soul taken up by angels to protect them from what was happening to the body.
 This was a very comforting belief and brought immense healing to their nervous system (we were both in tears...).
 They experienced self - compassion, acceptance, and a profound connection to Spirit.
 It was powerful enough to provide the healing they needed to move on with their life.

 I believe every word.